 Transports - Line 8: Filles du calvaire station

-Shopping - Walking through the neighborhood, one is struck by the number of art galleries there. actually in the Marais, art is everywhere.
-The walls are, in fact, very often covered with tags and graffitis and even photographs, which gives the neighborhood a special "arty" atmosphere.
+Proximity - Walking through the neighborhood, one is struck by the number of art galleries there.
+Actually, in the Marais, art is everywhere, mingling with the charm of the buildings full of history.
+Even the street walls are, often covered with tags and graffities and even pictures, which gives the neighborhood a special "arty" atmosphere.
 This atmosphere is also given by the various and varied shops bordering the streets: antique boutiques, photographic shops, craft shops and even select kinky shops which all come together without any problems.

 The 3rd arrondissement of Paris is also where the gourmets will find one of the city's oldest covered markets, the Enfants-Rouges market, with its impressive amount of culinary specialties.
 The market entrance is rue de Bretagne, which is not easy to find, but the visit is worth it!
 French baguette, cheeses, wines, and all the specialties and delicacies imaginable:: enjoy it to refuel and chew the Parisian life to the fullest!